View Document

 4. timeframes set for all assessments are reasonable;

-5. marking criteria, rubrics and guides are clear, and assessment criteria are linked to the grading standards.
+5. rubrics and guides are clear, and assessment criteria are linked to the marking standards.

 Moderation of Assessment